kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 just replace occurences of `/path/to/your/local/financedb` with your local directory.

 ### Launch Cursor with Kuzu-MCP
-Cursor is a popular IDE that supports MCP clients in its agents mode.
+Cursor is a popular IDE that supports MCP clients in its "Agent" mode.
 To connect to the Kuzu MCP server from Cursor, you need to do following:

 1. Install the Cursor app from [cursor.com](https://www.cursor.com/).